Viladoman/SeeProfiler/README.md

 First of all you need [node.js](https://nodejs.org/) installed.

-Open a terminal in your porject folder, and make sure you are inside the SeeProfiler subfolder:
+Open a terminal in your project folder, and make sure you are inside the SeeProfiler subfolder:

 ```
 cd SeeProfiler